Mark Kerr (fighter): Pride Fighting Championships

 After considering an offer from Japanese promotion Shooto, Kerr signed up with Pride for a matchup against fellow UFC champion Royce Gracie at Pride 2 in 1998.
 The match, as per Gracie's demands, would have been without time limits or referee stoppages.
 However, Royce pulled out after the fight had been advertised.
 Kerr was then slated to fight Branco Cikatic.
 Kerr utilized the same ground-and-pound fighting style from his previous fights, taking his opponent onto the mat and then using strikes and submissions to try to finish the fight.
 Kerr was said to be an improved version of Mark Coleman because he was proficient in wrestling, submissions, and take downs, with good cardio and an ever-improving striking game under his tutelage with Bas Rutten.
-Around the time that Kerr entered PRIDE, many considered Kerr to be one of the top MMA Heavyweight fighters in the world.
+Around the time that Kerr entered PRIDE, some considered Kerr to be one of the top MMA Heavyweight fighters in the world.

 Kerr won four bouts between Pride 2 and Pride 6.
 However, his status was soon questioned after his first bout with Igor Vovchanchyn at Pride 7, in which he was knocked out by illegal knee strikes.
 Even though the loss was overturned and changed to a "No Contest" ruling, Kerr admitted that the initial loss had been a difficult decision for him to face.
 Following his fight against Vovchanchyn, Kerr fought in the Pride Grand Prix 2000 Opening Round and won over Enson Inoue.
 His win against Inoue earned him a place at the Pride Grand Prix 2000 Finals, where he fought Kazuyuki Fujita and lost by decision.
+Kerr underwent stitching for a split chin immediately after the fight due to the hard knees to the face.
 At Pride 10 - Return of the Warriors Kerr defeated Igor Borisov by submission.
 Four months later, at Pride 12 - Cold Fury, he lost by decision in the rematch with Vovchanchyn.
 Kerr then lost to Heath Herring at Pride 15 via TKO.
 With his second loss in a row, Kerr decided to take time away from MMA.

-In 2004, Kerr returned to PRIDE, fighting Yoshisha Yamamoto at Pride 27.
+In 2004, Kerr returned to PRIDE, fighting Yoshihisa Yamamoto at Pride 27.
 Just 40 seconds into the fight, Kerr attempted a double leg takedown, but accidentally spiked his head into the canvas, stunning him with Yamamoto quickly following up with punches to end the fight.
 With his third straight loss under the PRIDE FC banner, Kerr quit PRIDE.

 Speaking of Kerr's time fighting in Japan, Mark Coleman said, "Every time a fight came around he was pretty scared.
 He was intimidated by the whole situation and that is probably what led to him using pain killers."